PICKING THE BEST GROUPSET FOR YOU AND YOUR ROAD BIKE

 The Ultegra Di2 is also superior to Campagnolo EPS units.
 It has better auto trimming, it is more reliable, replacement parts and service centers are more available, and it costs less.
 You may prefer the design of the Di2 or EPS, but the design differences don’t affect the relative performance.
 SRAM, the only other complete groupset manufacturer, has not introduced an electronic groupset and appears to be at least a year away from doing so.

 Groupsets and components from all the manufacturers are available from almost all outlets at significant discounts off the manufacturer’s suggested retail price (MSRP) or recommended retail price (RRP).
-The online retailers listed below provide amongst the best prices I’ve found for this groupset in the most common size combinations and have the set in inventory.
+The stores listed below provide amongst the best prices I’ve found for this groupset in the most common size combinations and have the set in inventory.
 The links will take you directly to their groupset pages.

 These same retailers will also have amongst the best prices for individual components if you only need a replacement or upgrade.
 You will usually receive your order within a week and without additional shipping or international costs for most orders to most countries.

-Best Value: If your budget doesn’t allow or you’ve decided not to invest the money needed to buy the best performing groupset, the Shimano Ultegra 6800 mechanical groupset is the best value Tier 1 or Tier 2 groupset you can buy.
+If your budget doesn’t allow or you’ve decided not to invest the money needed to buy the best performing groupset, the Shimano Ultegra 6800 mechanical groupset is the best value Tier 1 or Tier 2 groupset you can buy.
 Also introduced this year, it has many of the benefits of the Ultegra 6870 Di2 (with mechanical instead of electronic shifters and derailleurs) while providing the technology and innovations that have ‘trickled down’ from Shimano’s top-of-the-line Dura-Ace mechanical groupset.

 Shimano Ultegra 6800 Groupset